skolsen1/TOS/README.md

 <hr>
 <b>AT_Churchill_Strategy_x.x.txt</b><br>
 Strategy based on concepts by Ken Churchill.
 User inputs with options to adjust your trade times; number of contracts; number of ticks for profit/loss; adjust Gann height; display Gann, fib, and vertical event lines; trade the Gann 25 level; and debugging values in case you want to modify the code.<br><br>
+<b>AT_Sarago_VWAP_Study.txt</b><br>
+<i>Musings on VWAP</i> from Mark:
+<p>Some traders use VWAP as their primary indicator as it is used by large institutional bond buy-sell brokers to determine if they are selling/buying at a responsible bond price.
+The big brokers want to buy bonds below the VWAP and to sell them above the VWAP.
+When they do their clients are happy that a "good deal" has been made.</p>

+<p>I use it as purely a confirmation indicator (not primary) or simply as a reference since it acts very much like Bollinger bands.
+Note that it is a bit different from Bollinger bands, however, in that it has the added advantage of incorporating volume of contracts or shares traded into the calculation.
+This is a great addition.</p>

+<p>Like Bollinger bands, if price action walks the bands or moves to the extremes outside the bands, it suggests that price will reverse back to the mean.
+It is also interesting that on most days, the price action in the final few hours before normal market close, price action tends to move toward the VWAP mean.</p>

+<p>As Larry correctly states, when price action is above the VWAP mean, you should emphasize an up-trend in your decisions, but when prices rise above the the VWAP's cloud top line you should expect a pull back that might be either slight or massive.
+The reverse is also true for price action below the VWAP mean.</p>

+<p>I find that VWAP charts in TOS work best for intra-day activity, but it looks like the standard TOS study also facilitates calculating VWAP on daily, weekly, and monthly candles.</p>

+<p><a href="https://www.youtube.com/watch?v=U0uftXzvUZU" target="_blank">YouTube videos on VWAP</a></p>
+<br><br>
 <b>AT_Verble_LinearRegStdDevChannel_Study.txt</b><br>
 Modification of the TOS Std Dev Channel indicator<br><br>
 <b>AT_Whitfield_Study_2019_09_24.txt</b><br>